Monroe Hill: Structure

 Monroe Hill is a documentary structured and edited as a written essay or dissertation.
 Includes a Preface, seven chapters and a coda or epilogue.
 The dynamic-script developed with research, interviews, and findings while the film was being filmed and edited.
 With regards to the experience of working over an extended period of time, and without an established agenda or script William Ferraro said that: "Monroe Hill has been a much more dynamic experience.
 Rather than one day sitting in a room with a group to chart scenes and another afternoon on a stage filming comments, (the director) has encouraged reaction and rethinking to various cuts of the film and sought out a variety of settings for both their visual appeal and historical significance.
 His goal has been to place modern scholars in dialogue with each other in a way that initiates a conversation about Monroe’s property and its place in the launch of the new nation.
 This is much different from using modern scholars in a didactic manner to tell viewers something final and conclusive."

 Soundtrack

 The soundtrack is composed exclusively of vintage recordings with a clear vinyl undertone.
 Most of these recordings originated from the catalog of Discos Qualiton and include the Piano Sonata No. 14 in C minor, K. 457 and "Six sonatas for flute and harpsichord" by Wolfgang Amadeus Mozart, Mozart’s aria "Misero! o sogno", K.431; "Warum?" from Fantasiestücke by Robert Shumann, and "Carry me back to old Virginny”.
-The final mix for the soundtrack was completed at In Your Year Studios in Richmond, Va.
+The final mix for the soundtrack was completed at In Your Ear Studios in Richmond, Va.